linx-software/linx-oauth2-token-service/README.md

 1. Navigate to the __Config__ Project (Left menu > Projects > Config).
 2. Locate the function specific to your service provider, i.e. the function _WriteConfigFileGithub_ is configured specifically for writing out the connection details for the GitHub API.
-3. Click __Run__, you will need to fill in the input parameters such as the _ClientId_ and _ClientSecret_ and other variable values such as the _Scopes_ if they differ from the default Solution.
-4. After filling in the fields, __run__ the function.
+3. Click  __Run Function__
+4. Complete the missing input parameters:
+   - _ClientId_
+   - _ClientSecret_
+   - _ClientScopes_: If the chosen scopes differ from the default Solution then update this value. *These scopes will need to be entered in the specified format specified in the service provider's documentation*.
+4. Click __RUN FUNCTION__.

-The service providers new connection information will be updated and written to a file on the server.
+The service providers new connection information will written to a file on the server.

 The setup is now complete 🚀